anshuman852/amazon-ss-highlighter/README.md

 - Visit any [Amazon India search page](https://www.amazon.in/s).
 - Eligible products will be highlighted.
-- Click the extension icon to change highlight color, hide/dim non-eligible products, or control how sponsored items appear.
+- Click the extension icon or open the options page to change highlight color, hide/dim non-eligible products, or control how sponsored items appear.

 ## Development